ethouris/fmt/doc/tagged.rst

 Motivation: why forking {fmt}
 =============================

-It can be argued, why fork {fmt}, while the solution I'm trying to provide seems almost completely unrelated: a value-collecting formatter that almost completely discards the idea of a string-based formatter.
-Why haven't I written it just anew, but forked the {fmt} library instead?
+The solution for value-collecting formatter that is being provided here seems to be completely unrelated to the string-based formatting functions, so why fork {fmt}?
 There are several reasons:

-1. The {fmt} library provides already a complete facility for formatting.
-All I needed to make it work is to modify the format specs structure and call a function that will do the formatting, with that structure.
+1. The {fmt} library provides already a complete facility for formatting: not just interpretation of the format string, but also design of the format specs structure and functions that perform the formatting basing on these settings.
+All I needed was to reuse this structure and apply changes of this value using format tags.
 2. Translation of a string with specs syntax into the format specs structure was also worth reusing by providing the possibility to define format tags this way.
 3. The {fmt} library has been proven to be of high performance, beating the standard